Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 ![image](https://github.com/user-attachments/assets/1d3ea98d-cddc-49c5-88e6-debe501d1439)

 ## Recommendations
-- Since class A comprises as little as 10% of SKUs, while bringing most of revenue, we should always have these items in stock.
+**For marketing department:**
-- We should also invest resources in marketing and promoting class B SKUs in order to increase their sales potential, as this group consists of only 28% of items but contributes to a good percentage of revenue.
+- We should invest resources in marketing and promoting class B SKUs in order to increase their sales potential, as this group consists of only 28% of items but contributes to a good percentage of revenue.

+**For supply chain department:**
+-  We should always have items from class A in stock, as this class comprises as little as 10% of SKUs, while bringing most of revenue.
+-

 - **A-class (Blue)**: the highest-priority SKUs in terms of sales volume and revenue contribution.
   - Pay close attention to these 297 references to ensure optimal inventory levels.